 Turtle in Paradise by Jennifer L. Holm.
 11 year old Turtle moves in with her extended family in this lovely gem of a book set in 1930s Florida Keys.
 Turtle's time running around the neighborhood, meeting new people and having pirate adventures with her boy cousins make for a charming and funny story with old-fashioned overtones.
 The companion book, Full of Beans, is also very funny.

-Buckle and Squash: The Perilous Princess Plot (series) was one of our best read aloud novels of 2015.
+Buckle and Squash: The Perilous Princess Plot by Sarah Courtauld.
 When I read this to my 6 year old we could not stop laughing!
 I quite enjoyed creating silly voices for all of Sarah Courtauld’s ridiculous and charming characters.
 Hard-working, practical Eliza and her dreamy, prince poster-collecting sister Gertrude are total opposites.
 When Gertrude goes off one day to find a prince and instead gets captured, her sister heads out to rescue her.